Young children can benefit greatly from using essential oils though the amount used is much smaller than for adults.

 Click on an essential oil to find out more.
 Cautions are listed below.

-- German Chamomile (Matricaria chamomila) - soothing, calming, tearfulness.
+- German Chamomile (Matricaria chamomila) - soothing, calming

-- Helichrysum (Helichrysum italicum - immortelle) - bumps, bruises, cuts and scrapes.
+- Helichrysum (Helichrysum italicum) - immortelle) - soothes bumps, bruises, cuts and scrapes

-- Sweet Marjoram (Origanum majorana) - relaxing, comforting, anxiety, restorative.
+- Sweet Marjoram (Origanum majorana) - relaxing, comforting, rejuvenating

-- Sweet orange (Citrus sinensis) - brightens, antiseptic, cleaner, disinfectant.
+- Sweet orange (Citrus sinensis) - brightens mood, good cleaner

-- Tea Tree (Melaleuca Alternifolia) - fungal and bacterial infections.
+- Tea Tree (Melaleuca Alternifolia) - cleansing and purifying

 Essential Oils to Avoid Using with Children

-Generally avoid using essential oils containing phenols, oxides and menthol with children under 10 years of age.
-Then use cautiously following the recommended safe use dilution guide according to age.
+Generally avoid using essential oils containing phenols and oxides.
+Avoid using menthol containing EOs with children under 10 years of age, then use cautiously following the recommended safe use dilution guide according to age.

 CHILDREN’S GUIDE SAFE DILUTION OF ESSENTIAL OILS